joaquinmura/segmenta/README.md

 * Can save segmentations, by now only two different regions in MAT format for usage within MATLAB.
 * Can load those MAT files and modify them as you wish.

+To use it, run `segmenta.m` in a Matlab console.

+> Last update: Sep 11, 2020.